MohanadOO/ip-address-tracker/README.md

 ### Useful resources

 - [Leaflet Docs](https://leafletjs.com/SlavaUkraini/examples/quick-start/) - A quick start guide to Leaflet.
-- [Leaflet Tutorial](https://www.youtube.com/watch?v=wVnimcQsuwk&ab_channel=MapTiler) - This helped understand how the map function works and how to use it to display the map.
+- [Leaflet Tutorial](https://www.youtube.com/watch?v=wVnimcQsuwk&ab_channel=MapTiler) - This helped me understand how the map function works and how to use it to display the map.
-- [Ipify Docs](https://geo.ipify.org/docs) - The IP Geolocation API docs were very helpful and easy to understand on how to get the IP address, location (latitude, longitude, region and country) and ISP (Internet Service Provider).
-I used teh API Type 2 to get all the information I need.
+- [Ipify Docs](https://geo.ipify.org/docs) - The IP Geolocation API docs were very helpful and easy to understand on how to get the IP address, location (latitude, longitude, region, and country), and ISP (Internet Service Provider).
+I used the API Type 2 to get all the information I need.

 ## Author